This page features the products I use and recommend, some of my favorite books, and some of my own products.

 I’ll let you know, this list covers many different topics, some not related to fitness.

-I highly recommend you pick one (or a few), dig in, and start reading.
+I highly recommend you pick one (or a few), dig in, start reading, and apply the information.

 There’s always much to be learned from every single book you read.